Helping children breathe better, sleep better, and live active and healthy lives

 Since 1984, we have been testing and treating children who have issues with snoring and obstructed breathing, falling asleep, staying asleep and even staying awake.

 Our cystic fibrosis team is a multidisciplinary group working together to help children with CF live comfortably.
 We are home to the region’s only Cystic Fibrosis Foundation-accredited care center.

 We provide treatment for respiratory, lung and sleep-related conditions including:

 - Allergic bronchopulmonary aspergillosis

-- Bronchopulmonary dysplasia (chronic lung disease of infancy)
+- Bronchopulmonary dysplasia (chronic lung disease of prematurity)